Fast - Teichroeb Ancestry

 I estimated her year of birth based on the age of her son Martin.
 I am not entirely sure she is the correct mother of Martin, but this is the name suggested in the Grandma Database.

-856. Peter Regehr 568 was born 4 October 1669 in Herrenhagen, Marienburg Region, Polish-Lithuanian Commonwealth and died 28 February 1722 in Polish-Lithuanian Commonwealth.
+856. Peter Regehr 567 was born on 4 Oct 1669 in Herrenhagen, Marienburg Region, Polish-Lithuanian Commonwealth and died on 28 Feb 1722 in Polish-Lithuanian Commonwealth.

 Peter Regehr is the father of Johann Regehr based on Y-DNA evidence.
 His birth and death dates are based on data found at Chortitza.org.
 The location of his birth is taken from the Grandma Database.